teamradish/TRTwitchPlaysBot/Wiki/Adding-ConsolesInputs.md

 If you noticed, the only difference between the opposing directions on each axis is the maximum axis value.
 If a user inputs "up50%", the normalized value will be -0.5 (halfway up), whereas "down75%" will have a normalized value of 0.75 (3/4 down).
 You don't have to strictly follow this model for defining axes, but it's highly recommended, as most game controllers work this way.

 In a similar vein to the "a" button, we don't need to care about the button value since the input type is Axis and won't use it.
 If the max axis percent is less than 100, then we should care, since the axis can act as a button above that threshold; we wouldn't want it to interfere with an existing button with a button value of 0.

-**NOTE:** On `vJoy` the controller axis values typically range from 0 to 32767, contrasting to -32767 to 32767 on `uinput`.
-As such, the min axis value for left, right, up and down should be 0.5.
-The max axis value should be 0 for left and up; 1 for right and down.

 ## Removing inputs
 Our "newconsole" is coming along!
 It's got an "a" button and a full analog stick with "up", "down", "left", and "right" inputs available.
 However, what if we no longer want the "a" button since we decided on a different set of buttons?